isaacwen01/DH110/Assignments/A03/README.md

 #### What are the limitations that possibly would be improved with (digital) technology?
-* Understanding the process: for first-time applicants, the multiple stages of the application process, along with the long list of requirements, may feel foreign.
+* *Understanding the process*: for first-time applicants, the multiple stages of the application process, along with the long list of requirements, may feel foreign.
 It is extremely easy for them to forget a legal document or to fulfill a requirement if they do not read carefully.
-* Understanding the language: the application form as well, as the legal documents required, uses a lot of jargon that first-time permit/license applicants might not understand
+* *Understanding the language*: the application form as well, as the legal documents required, uses a lot of jargon that first-time permit/license applicants might not understand
-* Long wait time: the permit/license application process is infamously long and inefficient.
+* *Long wait time*: the permit/license application process is infamously long and inefficient.
 Quite often, applicants have to wait past their appointment time before reaching the front desk to submit their application form

 ## Step 2: Target Users

 #### What are the characteristics of users?
-* Demographics: students (mainly in high school and college) who want to start driving, senior citizens who have to renew their licenses
+* *Demographics*: students (mainly in high school and college) who want to start driving, senior citizens who have to renew their licenses
-* Preferences: users who have the desire to drive and thus need to require a permit or license to do so.
+* *Preferences*: users who have the desire to drive and thus need to require a permit or license to do so.
-* Expertise: users would not need any particular level of expertise for this project
+* *Expertise*: users would not need any particular level of expertise for this project

 #### Where would the users do that activity?
 * To apply for a permit or license, users would have to make an appointment either online or via phone call, fill out the required application form either online (digital or printed) or physically form from the DMV, and gather their legal documents from home.